Bitcoin Text Message Spam—Scammers Are Up-To-Date on New Technology Trends

 Scam the Scammers Away—With DoNotPay

 It's payback time!!!
 The goal of scammers is to trick you into giving them your billing and other info so that they can take your money.
 DoNotPay offers an efficient way to hit the scammers where it hurts.
 DoNotPay will generate a virtual credit card that you can safely use to play along with the fraudsters.
-Once they try to charge that card, we will get their info, so you can sue them.
-Instead of them ripping you off, you will take their money in a completely legal way.
+Once they try to charge that card, we will get their info, so you can send demand letters to them.
+Instead of them ripping you off, you will take their money in a completely way.

 Here is how to use this feature: